Contribution Guide

 - The VS Code extension version line is driven from

-packages/vscode-extension/package.json - Internal dependencies are automatically re-pinned whenever an upstream package is bumped
+packages/vscode-extension/package.json - Internal dependencies are automatically discovered from package manifests and re-pinned whenever an upstream package is bumped

 - Use

-npm run check-versionsto verify all internal dependencies are up-to-date - Git tags are created automatically for each published NPM package
+npm run check:depsornpm run check-versionsto verify all internal and n8n-manager dependency specs are up to date - Git tags are created automatically for each published NPM package

 - Each package has independent releases - No global monorepo release